T-X-R/Realtime-Chat/README.md

 ## Usage

-<p> Login to the platfomr or registration.
+<p> Login to the platform or registration.
 Then you can begin to chat with someone.</p>

 <p>If you want to upload some images or files, you can click your avatar on right-top of the screen and select "My Gallery".</p>